-A pioneer of multi- disciplinary art, Ms Foah’s New York based dance theatre company incorporated movement/dance, voice, music, food, art installation, and media projection.
+A pioneer of multidisciplinary art, Ms. Foah’s New York based dance theatre company incorporated movement/dance, voice, music, food, art installation, and media projection.
 The company was a grant recipient from the National Endowment for the Arts.

-She created and collaborated on two notable performance cycles, Water Murders, with playwright Bradford Riley, and her own Recombinant DNA, which is the core of her ongoing focus.
+She created and collaborated on two notable performance cycles, WATER MURDERS, with playwright Bradford Riley, and her own RECOMBINANT DNA, which is the core of her ongoing focus.
 A collaboration with artist Amy Landesberg produced a full gallery show at the Sandler-Hudson Gallery in Atlanta.

 Ms Foah became Creative Director of Visioneering International in 1989.
-In this capacity, she served as chief designer and producer of two World’s Fair pavilions for the United Nations (Genoa, Italy; Taijon, Korea), work for the Hayden Planetarium, installations for Fernbank Science Museum, and video art installations for Augusta Children’s Hospital and Children’s Healthcare of Atlanta’s Emory Hospital.
+In this capacity, she served as chief designer and producer of two World’s Fair pavilions for the United Nations (Genoa, Italy; Taijon, Korea), work for the Hayden Planetarium, installations for Fernbank Science Museum, and video art installations throughout Augusta Children’s Hospital and Children’s Healthcare of Atlanta’s Emory Hospital.

-In 2003, Ms Foah began work on Mythic Journeys, a performance festival and conference of extraordinary scope.
+In 2003, Ms Foah began work on Mythic Journeys, a performance festival and conference held in 2004 and 2006, of extraordinary scope.
 Bringing together more than 150 presenters, speakers, artists, and performers, Mythic Journeys used the great archetypal stories, sacred traditions and folk tales as a ground from which new art in consonance with interdisciplinary conversation can create a context for contemporary events.
 Psychologists, scientists, poets, scholars, politicians, business people, artists and musicians brought their expertise and creativity to bear on the experiences and issues of our time.

 In 2013, the film Banaz, A Love Story, for which Ms Foah was a writer and story developer, won a Peabody and an Emmy for best documentary.
 She continues to consult on various films.